smartdevicelink/sdl_evolution/proposals/0240-sdl-js-pwa.md

 Applications running in vehicle opens big opportunities for SmartDeviceLink enhancing the user experience.
 Recent browsers allow a hardware independent runtime environment for apps with application management, sandboxing together with decent performance.

+The motivation of this proposal is to provide an extensible in-vehicle infotainment system.
+An in-vehicle application store (OEM store) should provide applications and services to be installed directly into the vehicle.
+These applications should be independent from a mobile phone.
+Instead they connect to the locally running SDL Core and use the in-vehicle modem to communicate to the internet.

 ## Proposed solution

 The proposed solution is to allow web apps to run in a WebEngine and connect to SDL Core using WebSockets.
 A web app is a single page application developed with web technology like HTML, CSS and JavaScript.
 The WebEngine can be a browser that is reduced to the HTML rendering part only (without url bar, tabs etc.).
 The WebEngine should be on the same host as SDL Core (in the infotainment system).
 It can also be in the local network for development purposes.